JokIF/weather-telegram-bot/README.md

 # JokIF's weather-telegram-bot

 this bot is exsist as case.
-[Aiogram](https://github.com/aiogram/aiogram) was used as framework.
+[Aiogram](https://github.com/aiogram/aiogram) v.
+2 was used as framework.
 Gismeteo was used as meteorological resource for weather data

 ## this bot can do...